 With our ADA website compliance audit, we’ll help to detect some of the most common errors that could get your company into legal trouble.

 Making your company website digitally accessible is one thing.
 Most web designers can do that.
 Complying with the provisions of the Americans With Disabilities Act (ADA) is an entirely different challenge.
 Here is why the technical complexities of ADA-related accessibility problems can hardly be handled properly by conventional website design experts.

-From detection of common errors to make your website compliant, hiring accessibility experts can help you prevent going to court to waste time and money with ill-intentioned plaintiffs.
+From the detection of common errors to making your website compliant, hiring accessibility experts can help you prevent going to court to waste time and money with ill-intentioned plaintiffs.
 Interestingly, I want you to note that the type of audit mentioned here is different from the website search engine optimization audit usually provided by marketing companies.

 Even though you may be selling physical products, your company site is also considered among digital places of public accommodation.
 The meaning here is that you are supposed to provide equal access without discrimination.
 That’s why it is important to hire an ADA website accessibility services provider to help protect your company against unexpected plaintiffs.